sfield2/Peace-EcologcialSustainability-Paradox/README.md

 ## Data

 All data used in this research is provided in folder entitled "DATA".
+Source of all data used in this analsis is documented in /DATA/DATA_ACCESS_README.txt

 ## Analysis